cs50/labs/vigenere/README.md

 ```
 $ ./vigenere 123
-Usage: ./vigenere k
+Usage: ./vigenere keyword
 ```

 {% spoiler "Hints" %}

 <ul>
-  <li>Recall that the <code>string.h</code> header file contains a number of useful functions that work with strings.</li>
+  <li>Recall that the <code>string.h</code> header file contains a number of useful functions that work with strings.
+See [CS50 Reference](https://reference.cs50.net/)'s menu for some!</li>
   <li>Recall that we can use a loop to iterate over each character of a string if we know its length.</li>
-  <li>Recall that the <code>ctype.h</code> header file contains a number of useful functions that tell us things about characters.</li>
+  <li>Recall that the <code>ctype.h</code> header file contains a number of useful functions that tell us things about characters.
+See [CS50 Reference](https://reference.cs50.net/)'s menu for some!</li>
 </ul>

 {% endspoiler %}